razor-network/docs-v2/docs/token-bridge/europa-defi-hub.md

 ![Schain to Ethereum](/img/bridge/portal-europa2ethereum.png)

-> **_NOTE:_** Once tokens are successfully bridged from Europa Defi Hub to Ethereum Mainnet, make sure to claim any unused gas from the **Exit Gas Wallet**.
-The bridge transfer typically takes 3-5 minutes.
+> **_NOTE:_** Once tokens are successfully bridged from Europa Defi Hub to Ethereum, make sure to withdraw any unused gas from the **Exit Gas Wallet** on Ethereum.
+The Bridge transfer typically takes 3-5 minutes.